While Justify Is Paraded For The Last Time, American Pharaoh’s Half-Sister, Chasing Yesterday, Wins Debut Race

-Since Gallant Fox’s win in 1930, every decade that has seen an American Triple Crown winner hosts at least two more.
+Since Gallant Fox’s win in 1930, every decade that has seen an American Triple Crown winner host at least two more.
 The 1930s, 1940s, and 1970s all bore witness to at least three winners, and the 2010s have seen both American Pharaoh and Justify win the Triple Crown of Thoroughbred Horse Racing.
 If this trend continues, we might see another winner before 2020.

 The Triple Crown is a trio of races that consist of the Kentucky Derby, the Preakness Stakes, and the Belmont Stakes.
 If a horse manages to win all three, they’re put down in history as a Triple Crown winner.
-As the winner of the 2018 Triple Crown, the thoroughbred stallion Justify is retiring to Kentucky.
+As the winner of the 2018 Triple Crown, the thoroughbred stallion Justify, is retiring to Kentucky.
 There, he will live out the rest of his life as a stud, and his prestigious bloodline will carry on into future racehorses.

 However, it’s important to remember that the horse isn’t the only one responsible for the big win.
-Trainer Bob Baffert is being put down in the Hall of Fame due to his work training both American Pharaoh and Justify.
+Trainer Bob Baffert is being put in the Hall of Fame due to his work training both American Pharaoh and Justify.
 He has worked with other horses, many of which went on to earn high honors.
-In fact, he trained Silver Charm, Real Quiet, and War Emblem, horses that won 2/3 of the Triple Crown races.
+In fact, he trained Silver Charm, Real Quiet, and War Emblem, horses that won two-thirds of the Triple Crown races.

 Chasing Yesterday, half sister to American Pharoah, wins debut at Del Mar. pic.twitter.com/DsVUnvMwtH